openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 public func getParent(): String
 ```

-**Function:** Gets the parent directory of the file corresponding to the File object.
+**Description:** Gets the parent directory path of the file corresponding to the File object.

 **System Capability:** SystemCapability.FileManagement.File.FileIO